Meet the team

 One of the first things she did on moving here was join the Upper Nithsdale Art & Craft Community Initiative.
 Frances saw a wonderful business to business link, as she was diversifying her father’s shop to sell knitting yarn and haberdashery.

 “My father designed, typeset (and printed for many years) the original glove and stocking patterns for Alison Thompson, renowned Sanquhar knitter.
 I now do the same for May McCormick, having helped her produce numerous Sanquhar design patterns for her gloves.
-These patterns are sold worldwide through my business and A’ the Airts.
+These patterns are sold worldwide.
 I have seen the demand for the ancient art of Sanquhar knitting grow incredibly over the years, and I am delighted to be a part of it.”

 Kate

-Kate is a founding member of the project and was involved in the launch of Sanquhar Pattern Designs 5 years ago.
+Kate is a founding member involved in the launch of Sanquhar Pattern Designs in 2014.
 Also a board member of Upper Nithsdale Arts & Craft Community Initiative and a passionate member of the Brighten Up Sanquhar Group, Kate has lived in Sanquhar since 1963.

 'It is a joy to be part of the community project and I am proud of our achievements.
 I have meet some amazing people through being involved with the story of the Sanquhar pattern and creating some beautiful pieces for customers.
 It has become popular worldwide, thanks to the efforts of the project and now the internet helps.'